Yousufsk120/Murshidabad-Organic-Farm-/README.md

     <div class="container">
         <div id="about" class="section">
             <h2>About Us</h2>
             <p>We are thrilled to introduce "Murshidabad Organic Farm," a pioneering initiative dedicated to organic farming.
-With five years of experience, we have diligently developed a robust research and development system as well as a comprehensive product design system.
-Additionally, we are proud to hold an export-import license, enabling us to facilitate a wide range of organic farming designs.</p>
+With five years of experience, we have diligently developed a robust research and development system as well as a comprehensive product design system, enabling us to facilitate a wide range of organic farming designs.</p>
         </div>
         <div id="services" class="section">
             <h2>Our Services</h2>